jeffreykegler/hoonlint/misc/whitespace.md

 * A one-stop horizontal gap.

 * A kingside jogging.
-  The base column of its jogs
+  The jog base column
-  should be aligned
+  should be
   two stops after the anchor column.

-* A vertical gap.
-  Its inter-comment column should be the anchor column.
+* A vertical gap, with comments at the the anchor column and the jog base column.
-  Its pre-comment column should be undefined.

 * A TISTIS,
   aligned one stop after the anchor column.